ibmresilient/resilient-community-apps/fn_siemplify/README.md

 * Sync Siemplify case close events with SOAR incidents
 * Sync Siemplify case changes with existing SOAR incidents
 * Flexible templates used allowing modification for your environment
+* Get entities added to the Block or Custom list
+* Add entities to the Block or Custom list

 ---